 The former employee is liable for a breach of the non-competition clause under the Labour Code.
-An employer who does not perform its obligations, i.e. stops paying compensation, may be sued by the employee before a labour court.
+An employer who does not perform its obligations, i.e., stops paying compensation, may be sued by the employee before a labour court.

-In the case of a breach of the non-competition clause, the Suppression of Unfair Competition Act will apply.
+In the case of a breach of the non-competition clause, the Suppression of Unfair Competition Act will also apply.
 The Act defines actions which may be considered acts of unfair competition and regulates the rules for liability for such acts.
-In accordance with the Act, any act such as: "transfer, disclosure or use of third party information which is confidential or receipt of such information from an unauthorised person, if it threatens or violates the interests of the entrepreneur" is considered an act of unfair competition.
+In accordance with the Act any act such as: "transfer, disclosure or use of third party information which is confidential or receipt of such information from an unauthorised person, if it threatens or violates the interests of the entrepreneur" is considered an act of unfair competition.
+This provision applies to the former employee three years after termination of the employment contract.